AriHiggs89/Tutorial_Animation-in-Adobe-After-Effects_Final-Project/README.md

 - [x] Pulling the edited image into After Effects for animation
 - [x] Adding a fade-in/fade-out for professional quality
 - [x] Using basic key-frame techniques to animate the image
-- [x] Rendering the image in After Effects for quality viewing
+- [x] Rendering the animation in After Effects for quality viewing

 ## Resources & Additional Learning
 - [Adobe Photoshop Learn & Support](https://helpx.adobe.com/support/photoshop.html)